jappelb/FHCC_AML_SOPs/README.md

 1. An age older than 75 years
 2. Congestive heart failure or documented cardiomyopathy with an EF ≤50%
 3. Documented pulmonary disease with DLCO ≤65% or FEV1 ≤65%, or dyspnea at rest or requiring oxygen, or any pleural neoplasm or uncontrolled lung neoplasm. *Note that in the absence of prior pulmonary function tests, patients without a documented history of lung disease will not meet this criterion.*
+  - A useful question is "are you able today to walk up a full flight of stairs unaided?"
+An affirmative answer makes significant lung disease unlikely.
 4. On dialysis *and* age older than 60 years, or uncontrolled renal carcinoma
 5. Liver cirrhosis Child B or C, or documented liver disease with marked elevation of transaminases (\>3 times normal values) and an age older than 60 years, or any biliary tree carcinoma or uncontrolled liver carcinoma or acute viral hepatitis
 6. Active infection resistant to anti-infective therapy